cdelker/ziaplot/docs/start.rst

 Use outside Jupyter
 -------------------

-Outside Jupyter, the raw SVG output can be accessed by calling `p.svg()`.
+Outside Jupyter, the raw SVG output can be accessed by calling `.svg()`, and saved to an svg file by calling `.save(fname)`.

-Other image formats can be obtained if the `cairosvg <https://cairosvg.org/>`_ package is installed.
+Other image formats, such as PNG, can be obtained if the `cairosvg <https://cairosvg.org/>`_ package is installed.
-Byte-data for all supported formats can be obtained by calling `p.imagebytes()`.
+Byte-data for all supported formats can be obtained by calling `.imagebytes()`.

 |